DigiLEAN/DigiLean.Connect/docs/examples/datasource-value-post.md

 ## Dimension type text example

-To post a dimension of type `text` or `description` post the plain string to the dimension along with the values and valueDate:
+To post a dimension of type `text` or `description` post the plain text to the dimension along with the values and valueDate:

 ```http
 POST https://connect.digilean.tools/v1/datasources/498/values